shoc71/Book-Search-n-Save/README.md

 ## Description

 An online digital library that stores your favourite books on your account on a MERN stack application that can be retireved from anywhere.
 You can login/signup from anywhere as all information is saved on a Database and it is encrypted with bcryptjs and jsonwebtoken and more.
-The whole application is written in Typescript to make the whole process fun, fast, and smooth for an user-friendly experience.
+Application written in Typescript, GraphQL, and using the Apollo-Server to make the whole process fun, fast, and smooth for an user-friendly experience.

 ## Table of Contents